 - the amount of information provided, and

-- whether information has been withheld
+- whether data has been withheld

 Undue influence means the individual is coerced into signing the contract by another's unlawful threat.
 Because of that threat, the weaker party had no alternative but to sign the agreement.